fossasia/susi_skill_cms/docs/Skill_Categories.md

 Skills having the quality of being new, exciting, unusual or unique, humorous.

 ## Problem Solving
-Skills which implement question- and answer dialoges to solve a specific problem of the user, like "what gift should I buy for my wife".
+Skills which implement question- and answer dialoges to solve a specific problem of the user, like "What gift should I buy for my wife?".

 ## Productivity
-Skills which helps in remember what one need for work,daily motivational quotes, phrases and more.
+Skills which help to remember what one needs for work,daily motivational quotes, phrases and more.

 ## Shopping
-Skills which provide query interfaces to shopping plattforms.
+Skills which provide query interfaces to shopping platforms.

 ## Social
-Skills which helps in efficient communciation, keeps updated with social life.
+Skills which help in efficient communciation, keep updated with social life.

 ## Sports
-Skills which helps to follow updates from latest sports news and updates from Cricket, Tennis, Football, Formula One, and many more.
+Skills which help to follow updates from latest sports news and updates from Cricket, Tennis, Football, Formula One, and many more.

 ## Travel and Transportation
-Skills which provides information on favourite tourist destinations, how to reach a destination with numerous transportation options.
+Skills which provide information on favourite tourist destinations, how to reach a destination with numerous transportation options.

 ## Utilities
-Skills which are handy in making day to day tasks easy.
+Skills which are handy in making day to day tasks easier.

 ## Weather
 Skills which provide updates on the current weather conditions, and the forecast for the day.